Royal Caribbean Celebrates 50 Million Guests - Thank you from Adam Goldstein - President & CEO (Royal Caribbean International®)

 Most of the major cruise lines offer different wedding packages for different budgets and wedding party sizes.
 The Cruise lines now have a variety of services to help your guests plan a shipboard or shore side ceremony which could be combined with a romantic cruise honeymoon.

 Planning a cruise wedding is very simple & hassle free.
 The major cruise lines have dedicated wedding coordinators to help with all arrangements including floral arrangements, table linens, photography, music, cake and special menus to make your wedding a unique event.
 Some will even help the guests to obtain wedding licenses or provide invitations and thank you notes.
 In addition, the coordinators also handle all the extras from tuxedo rental to hair and spa appointments.
 The Cruise Wedding experience will make your wedding extra special.
-B
+Being the most exciting time of life, the guests can relax enjoying the activities onboard the cruise ship, while the wedding coordinator takes care of every details of this special day.

 An onboard wedding can be a great value as well.
 The price range of a shipboard wedding is just like one ashore ranging from a few hundred dollars to thousands.
 You need to consult the cruise specialists to select the best package.
 The options of arranging Cruise Weddings are endless.
 With Cruise Weddings you can be sure that your dreams will fit well into your budget.